Let’s have an Advent talk.

 Anticipation and Advent

-Anticipation is about hearing the crying of a woman, mother, wife or child who is searching for someone to listen, to care, and to be protected.
-Advent is being a safe place, making room for voices to be heard, and persevering against all odds for a better life.
+Hear the crying of a woman, mother, wife or child who is searching for someone to listen, to care, and to be protected.
+Advent is creating a safe place, making room for voices to be heard, and persevering against all odds for a better life.

-Anticipation is about searching for healthy affordable food to taste and instead finding only fast food and corner store high prices in the neighborhood.
+Are you searching for healthy affordable food to taste and instead finding only fast food and corner store high prices in the neighborhood?
 Advent is planting community gardens.
 Advent is grocery store corporations investing in food desert communities.
 Advent is funding for school meal programs.

 Enjoy this devotion by author and speaker Joyce Rupp from her book, Fragments of Your Ancient Name: 365 Glimpses of the Divine for Daily Meditation, (Sorin Books, 2011) entered for December 16.